 - adding or removing fields

-- rearranging the order of the fields
+- rearranging their order

-- renaming field labels
+- renaming their labels

 This is the quickest way to get started using forms in BEE.
 You may also decide to include such forms inside Page templates provided by your application.